ThomasMertes/seed7/src/read_me.txt

  --- Errors such as

+    common.h:35:17: fatal error: gmp.h: No such file or directory

+  indicate that the GMP development package is missing.
+  I don't know the name of this package in your distribution.
+  Under Linux Mint this package has the name libgmp-dev and is described as: Multiprecision arithmetic library developers tools.

+ --- Errors such as

     gcc chkccomp.c -lm -o chkccomp
     chkccomp.c:28:21: fatal error: version.h: No such file or directory compilation terminated.